octo-technology/OpenTezos/docs/baking/bakers_list.md

 authors: Maxime Sallerin
 ---

-In this section, we will present the lists of bakers.
+In this section, we will present how to find lists of bakers.
 Then as a delegator, we will see how to choose a baker.

 ## List of baker